PaBaTechie66/PaBaTechie66/README.md

 - **Flutter**: Create beautiful, natively compiled applications for mobile from a single codebase.
 - **Responsive Design**: Ensure your app looks great on all devices with Tailwind CSS and Styled-Components.
 - **Database Management**: Efficiently handle data with MySQL and MongoDB.
+- **Backend Development**: Create robust server-side applications with Node.js and Express.js.
+- **Version Control**: Collaborate seamlessly with Git, GitHub, and GitLab.
+- **Testing & Debugging**: Ensure code quality with Jest, Mocha, and Cypress.
+- **Build Tools**: Optimize your development workflow with Webpack and Babel.
+- **CI/CD**: Automate your build and deployment processes with Jenkins, CircleCI, and GitHub Actions.

 ## 🚀 What I Offer
 - **On-Time Delivery**: Always meet deadlines with high-quality work.